pseudocodeio/pseudocode/README.md

 ### Operators

-You can create and use math operators
+You can add, subtract, multiply, or divide numbers

 ```
 set w to 1 plus 2